LaLaStalin/LaLaStalin/README.md

 ### YoYo 👋, Call me Lala
 #### I am a UX/UI designer
-I'm ready to challenge, learn new things, and listen all opinions.
-I am ready to correct my mistakes and admit its, It makes me want to be better.
-When I saw my work getting better, I was proud and wanted to do my best.
+I'm ready to challenge, learn new things, and listen to all opinions.
+I am ready to correct my mistakes and admit them, It makes me want to be better.
+When I saw my work getting better, I was so proud and I wanted to do my best.

-I focused on creating meaningful experiences through design
+I focused on creating meaningful experiences through design.